May-226/NIJ_challenge/README.md

 The /data repository includes the description of external resources which can be found at: https://census.georgia.gov/census-data, and the training and test dataset can be accessed at NIJ challenge website: https://data.ojp.usdoj.gov/Corrections/NIJ-s-Recidivism-Challenge-Test-Dataset2/pkdv-cwks

 ## Run
-Download the data and move it to \data repo, run
+Download the data and move it to /data repo, run

 `pip install -r requirement.txt`